Who are Village Home Learners?

 by Amy Minato, VH Parent

-Because of life circumstances, they decided enroll Mateo at a highly academic, local public focus program in their neighborhood, and he has been very happy there.
-Conversely, Amy’s daughter, Ruby, is now in recovery from that same public focus program.
+Because of life circumstances, we decided enroll Mateo at a highly academic, local public focus program in their neighborhood, and he has been very happy there.
+Conversely, our daughter, Ruby, is now in recovery from that same public focus program.
 She struggled for 3 years with the intensity and rigor, and the narrow focus on reading.
 She froze up and learned to hate school and to hate reading.

 Exhausted from the shifting and cruel social dramas, the oppressive and often pointless homework, and reeling from teacher threats and peer sneers, she brought the strength of her fear, rebellion and anger home.
 By third grade she developed blurred vision, tummy aches and nightmares.
 Homework was a 2-hour stress-fest.